 - I have come to a decision.

-On the other hand, ankommen is frequently used for letters, parcels and emails, while in English different wordings are more idiomatic.
+On the other hand, ankommen is commonly used for letters, parcels and emails, while in English different wordings are more idiomatic.

 - Ist meine E-Mail angekommen?

 “Has my mail arrived?” (lit.)

 And there’s are a few more idiomatic uses.